Cayenne Pepper Steals Hearts

 Capsaicin is the chemical compound that is responsible for the heat found in cayenne pepper, but also brings with it several unique health benefits.
-One interesting benefit of capsaicin is that it holds mild pain relieving properties.
+One interesting benefit of capsaicin is that it may provide mild pain-relieving properties.
 Topical creams and ointments with .025% to .075% purified capsaicin has been shown in several studies to reduce the pain and inflammation associated with osteoarthritis.

-The pain relieving properties are so effective, they have also been implemented in the use of topical creams and ointments used in the treatment of shingles, post-operative pain and pain resulting from diabetic neuropathy.
-While these pain relieving properties are fascinating, they only highlight one aspect of capsaicin’s benefits.
-Capsaicin is very helpful in fighting several diseases.
-Chiefly among them, cardiovascular disease.
+The pain-relieving properties are so effective, they have also been implemented in the use of topical creams and ointments used in the treatment of shingles, post-operative pain, and pain resulting from diabetic neuropathy.
+While these pain-relieving properties are fascinating, they only highlight one aspect of capsaicin’s benefits.

-Capsaicin rich cayenne pepper can be used to improve poor circulation, lower blood pressure and even reverse excessive blood clotting.
-It works to target the symptoms and catalysts of cardiovascular diseases, so it is a great addition in the effort to prevent a stroke or heart attack.
+Capsaicin rich cayenne pepper can be used to improve poor circulation, lower blood pressure, and even aid in proper blood clotting.
 Capsaicin has even been linked with longevity.
 Research from the Harvard University School of Public Health has found that individuals who ate spicy foods nearly every day have a 14% chance of living longer than those ate spicy foods once per week or less.
 This is an interesting statistic, but the spice factor needs to be taken into consideration.
 Spicy foods are often an acquired taste and not as universally satisfactory as maybe a sweet or savory taste.